boghammar/MMM-SL-PublicTransport/README.md

         header: 'Busses',
         config: {
             apikey: 'your-api-key',         // REQUIRED.
-            stationid: ['your-station-id'], // REQUIRED.
+            stationid: [your-station-id],   // REQUIRED.
 An array of stationid's.
 You need to run the utility findStation to get this
             stationname: ['name'],          // This is an array of the name of the stations.
                                             // It's shown in the header if you have set a header on the module
             direction: 1,                   // Optional, if set only show departures in that direction.